epsagon/epsagon-python/README.md

 ]
 ```

-Use ignored_endpoints to blacklist specific paths and prevent Epsagon from sending a trace.
+For web frameworks: Use ignored_endpoints to blacklist specific paths and prevent Epsagon from sending a trace.
 ```python
 import epsagon
 epsagon.init(